jackbeau/Vision-Project/README.md

 ## Application Evaluation:
 ### What Our Application Can Do:
-- Perform document alignment using morphology, edge detection, contour finding, corner detection, and perspective transform techniques.
+- Perform document alignment using morphological operations, edge detection, contour finding, corner detection, and perspective transform techniques.
 - Handle various document orientations and sizes.
 - Achieve accurate alignment results in most cases.
 - Perform OCR on the document.

 ### What Our Application Cannot Do:
-- Handle extremely skewed or distorted documents.
+- Handle extremely skewed or distorted documents, or documents with non-straight (i.e. curved/distorted edges).
 - Handle documents where all four corners are not visible, or with noisy backgrounds.
 - Guarantee perfect alignment in all scenarios, especially when dealing with highly complex document layouts.
 - Perform OCR on handwriting.